[2] African 1950’s Safari introduction

 It’s decision time and the blank area on the map is no help.

-This Friday morning; to the left is a weekends driving of two or three days on a safe road, to be at the office for Monday morning.
+This Friday morning; to the left is a weekend driving of two or three days on a safe road, to be at the office on Monday morning.
 To the right, with luck, we should be home tonight, so why hesitate?

 Four years earlier, I made the trip as a passenger in the middle seat of a Land Rover, so I knew what was coming.